 When you open the refrigerator door, hot air goes inside.
 The refrigerator then has to do more work to keep the cabinet cool.
 Extra work means more power consumption.
 So stop doing that.

 Some people forget to close the door.
 That is why most refrigerators nowadays come with auto-closing doors.
-That means that the moment you release the door it will close automatically.
+That means, the moment you release the door it will close automatically.

 3. Don’t keep hot items inside the refrigerator